DOCX to PDF Converter

 DOCX vs. PDF: What is the better choice?

-Editability Full text and structural editing Limited to annotations and form filling
+Editability Full structural editing Limited text patching

 Which format should you choose?